RSchleutker/senseye/README.md

 server_app.run()
 ```

-This automatically creates an SQLite database called `test.db` with an User called `User` and password `password`.
+This automatically creates an SQLite database called `senseye.db` with an User called `User` and password `password`.
 This login data can be used for the dashboard.
-The script will now connect to all Raspberry Pis in the local network every `5` minutes.
+The script will now connect to all Raspberry Pis in the local network defined in the database every `5` minutes.